SkeletonMan03/FZEasyMarauderFlash/README.md

 * This script pulls all of its resources from the proper Github repositories in order to make sure you are up-to-date.
 * The only dependencies it does not get by itself are the required Python modules and Windows tools.
 * This script should work on most devices that can run Python 3 and can access serial ports via USB.
+* Support for Evil Portal has been added!

 ## Compatible boards
 * Flipper Zero WiFi Devboard